genesys/DX-temp-android-docs/quick_start.md

 ---

-### Create and start a basic chat
+### Create and start a basic messaging conversation

-Follow the next steps to have a basic working chat integrated to your App.
+Follow the next steps to have a basic working messaging channel integrated to your App.

-1. Create or set the activity in which the chat will be displayed.
+1. Create or set the activity in which the conversation will be displayed.

-2. **Create chat account**
+2. **Create Messenger Account**
    Create a [`MessengerAccount`](./messenger-chat#messengeraccount) and configure it with a predefined [`Messenger Deployment`](https://help.mypurecloud.com/articles/deploy-messenger/) details.

    ```kotlin